SashaFlores/running-sepolia-node-tutorial/README.md

 # running a sepolia node tutorial

-This tutorial will guide you through the process of generating EOA, running a sepolia testnet node on your local machine mimicking running a full node on mainnet, to become a validator earning rewards and contributing to Ethereum's security ecosystem .
+This tutorial provides a step-by-step guide for setting up and running a Sepolia testnet node on your local machine, mimicking a full node on the Ethereum mainnet.
+You will learn how to generate an Externally Owned Account (EOA), run the node, and set up a validator to earn rewards while contributing to Ethereum's security and decentralization.

 ### Prerequisites: